 Exercise has always been a part of my life... and I've had my fair share of injuries, too, so understand what that's like.
 An avid bicyclist from youth into adulthood, weight training, dance, gymnastics, horseback riding, hiking, yoga, kayaking, swimming, and more...
-I remember joining one of the first Nautilus gyms in the 1970s and have continued weight training at home and at various gyms for over three decades.
-Tai Chi and yoga are two of my favorite meditative movement healing arts.
+I remember joining one of the first Nautilus gyms in the 1970s and have continued weight training at home and at various gyms for decades.
+Tai Chi and yoga are two of my favorite meditative movement healing arts and practiced almost daily.
 I try to help you find the practices that will suit your lifestyle and most help with your health and wellness needs.

 Health and wellness became personal in another wonderful way in 1990 with the birth of my lovely and amazing child.
 Along with owning and working at Chiropractic Plus, I also took on the role of home-school mom for six years.
 I understand the challenges and labors of love that raising a child brings.
 I consider women "proverbial professional jugglers" and empathize with the demands and stresses that can impact our health and self-nurturing.
 In my office, I especially enjoy helping women feel their best.

-Another area well understood here is supporting our changing, aging bodies, including the depth of loving effort and physical stresses that caregiving elderly parents demands.
-I was caregiver in my home for my mother who suffered from Vascular Dementia, Alzheimer's Disease, and other health conditions.
+Another area well understood here is supporting our changing, aging bodies, including the depth of loving effort and the physical stresses that caregiving elderly parents demands.
+I was caregiver in my home for my mother who suffered from Vascular Dementia and Alzheimer's Disease.
 At Chiropractic Plus, we understand and compassionately support caregivers .